I’ve previously written about silent auction displays and mentioned that keeping it vertical is the key to a good display.

 It was tres elegant.

-Plus guests found it easy to read as they walked by because the font and display were large.
+Plus, because it was oversized and had larger font, guests found it easy to read as they walked by each display.

 Option 2: Standard-Size Vertical Silent Auction Displays

-Like the oversized option, this group used heavier paper to create each vertical display.
+Like the oversized display option, this group used heavier paper to create each vertical display.

-They secured the description to the paper frame, and it was ready to be displayed on the tables.
+The team secured the description to the paper frame and it was ready to be displayed on the tables.

-The first year they used these, they had a sign maker (I think it was Signs By Tomorrow) make these displays.
-In following years, they’ve ripped off the white display paper and glued a new one to the front.
-You’d want to use a less adhesive glue, like rubber cement.
+The first year they used these, they had a company (I think it was Signs By Tomorrow) make these displays.

 They’ve held up pretty well and served the organization for several years now.